 CAVE OF VJETRENICA

 Fish-man.
-First explored between 1912 and 1914 by Czech prehistorian and speleologist Karel Absolon (1877-1960), the cave continues to host scientific missions.
-It is estimated that it once ran to the Adriatic Sea and was blocked by a landslide.
-Opened to tourists from 1964, the Vjetrenica was then accessible on 1 700 m length.
-But the installations and the stalactites were destroyed by the Bosnian-Serb forces during the last war.
-After demining and clearing, the cave was reopened to visitors in 2010.
-It is currently fitted out on 600 m length with protections, stairs and lighting.
-Thus, one can discover the impressive room of the "golden chamber" (Zlatna Dvorana), or, the stalagmites of Tursko Groblje ("Turkish cemetery") which evoke nişans (Ottoman tombs).
-The tour ends in the Hajdučki Stol ("robbers' table") where limestone formations have taken the shape of tables and chairs.
-In the water, you should look out for Proteus anguinus, a salamander nicknamed "the fish man" because of its depigmented skin.
-If the visit is a little disappointing on the way out, on the way back, the volumes and shapes are much more impressive.
+First explored between 1912 and 1914 by Czech prehistorian and speleologist Karel Absolon, the cave continues to host scientific missions.
+It is thought to have once extended all the way to the Adriatic Sea, but was blocked by a landslide.
+Opened to tourists in 1964, Vjetrenica was 1,700 m long.
+But the installations and stalactites were destroyed by Bosnian Serb forces during the last war.
+After demining and clearance work, the cave was reopened to visitors in 2010.
+The 600 m-long cave is now equipped with protection, staircases and lighting.
+Visitors can discover the impressive "Golden Chamber" (Zlatna Dvorana), or the stalagmites of Tursko Groblje ("Turkish Cemetery"), which evoke nişans (Ottoman tombs).
+The tour ends in Hajdučki Stol ("robbers' table"), where the limestone formations are shaped like tables and chairs.
+In the water, look out for Proteus anguinus, a salamander nicknamed "the fish man" because of its depigmented skin.
+If the visit is a little disappointing on the outward journey, on the return, the volumes and shapes appear far more impressive.

 Did you know?
 This review was written by our professional authors.